 Both of our domes are also compatible with all/any of our covers, kits, and accessories.

 Shopping for the DomesOur domes work with any/all lenses and Outex systems/covers etc., so you can always add a dome at any time or upgrade the rest of the system around it.
-The domes work with threaded lenses as well as fisheye and hooded lenses with no threads thru Outex brackets that mount onto the adaptors.
-This way your investment is protected and you can simply purchase the adaptors you need for additional lenses (a la carte or "shop by parts") from our online store and use with the dome you already have.
+The domes work with threaded lenses as well as fisheye and hooded lenses with no threads thru Outex clamps that mount onto the adaptors.
+This way your investment is protected and you can simply purchase the adaptors you need for additional lenses from Parts, and use with the dome you already have.
 If you have questions or need help contact us.

 If you're purchasing a kit (bundle of products) those include any one (1) size adaptor or clamp you specify.
 If you don't know what you need, tell us the lens for which you plan to use it with specificity.
 For example, list "Canon EF 11-24mm f/4L USM Lens", not just "24-70mm".
 You can add clamps or adaptors from Parts.